dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 Algorithmic contracts may include specifications for numbers which can be referred to in the contract or by other contracts.
 The intention is that these global values represent magic numbers and values which are useful for the operation of algorithmic contracts.

-While not all versions of a data structure are required to have the same fields/type of fields, algorithms may be built targetting the union of the set of field types defined in the data structure descriptors of possible target runtimes.
+While not all versions of a data structure are required to have the same fields/type of fields, algorithms may be built targeting the union of the set of field types defined in the data structure descriptors of possible target runtimes.
 Access to a field which isn't defined on the current runtime will produce an error.

 ## Arrangement of contract specifications in the repo

-Specs shall be stored in the repo in a set of directories. `docs/design/datacontracts` Each one of them shall be a seperate markdown file named with the name of contract. `docs/design/datacontracts/<contract_name>.md` Every version of each contract shall be located in the same file to facilitate understanding how variations between different contracts work.
+Specs shall be stored in the repo in a set of directories. `docs/design/datacontracts` Each one of them shall be a separate markdown file named with the name of contract. `docs/design/datacontracts/<contract_name>.md` Every version of each contract shall be located in the same file to facilitate understanding how variations between different contracts work.

-### Algorthmic Contract
+### Algorithmic Contract

 Algorithmic contracts describe how an algorithm that processes over data layouts work.
 Every version of an algorithmic contract presents a consistent api to consumers of the contract.